 I want to organise an ENT event but I am unsure where to start

 There are a whole host of ENT events you could organise.
-We advise collaborating with your local surgical society or undergraduate lead, who will be able to help you with venues/speakers and maybe sponsorship.
+We advise collaborating with your local surgical society, ENT society if you have one, or undergraduate lead, who will be able to help you with venues/speakers and maybe sponsorship.
 We have produced a useful document that can help.
-Find it here https://sfo.entuk.org/node/83
+Find it here: https://sfo.entuk.org/node/83

 I need practicing ENT surgeons to contribute to an event or to participate as mentors but I don’t know any